-Bee contributed to Virago's Fifty Shades of Feminism, and has clocked over two decades at BBC World Service (now freelance).
+Bee contributed to Virago's Fifty Shades of Feminism, and clocked over two decades at BBC World Service.
 She speaks fluent Spanish and has a research background in Latin America.
-She's written for BBC Online, The Telegraph, The Independent, Grazia, Die Welt, The Times, The Guardian and The Daily Mail, and appears regularly on tv and radio.
+She's written for BBC Online, The Telegraph, Grazia, Die Welt, Times, Guardian and Daily Mail, and appears regularly on tv and radio.

-Bee’s public speaking appearances include the Jaipur Literature Festival, 5x15, the Times Literary Festival, Hay Festivals in Cartagena and Xalapa, Southbank WOW festival, and British Council literary events in Iraq, Norway, Palestine and Russia.
+Bee’s public speaking includes the Jaipur Literature Festivals in India, London and Belfast, 5x15, Hay Festivals in Cartagena and Xalapa, Southbank WOW festival, and British Council literary events in Iraq, Norway, Palestine and Russia.
 Bee has four kids and lives in London.